jbcolima/ITE18_Inventory_System/README.md

    - Confirm the sale

 5. **Low Stock Alerts**
-   - Products below their alert level are highlighted in red
+   - Products below their alert level are highlighted
    - Set custom alert levels for each product

 ## Data Storage